General Resources

 Case Closure

-- Once resolved and no additional comment from the student has been received, cases are considered closed, and students are encouraged to provide feedback on the process.
+- Once resolved and no additional comment from the student has been received, cases are considered closed.
+Afterwards, students are welcome to provide additional feedback on the CBE Student Grievance Process as a whole.

 Data Protection and Retention

-All grievance submissions are securely stored in compliance with CBE data policies and applicable university-wide and federal privacy laws, such as FERPA.
+- All grievance submissions are securely stored in compliance with CBE data policies and applicable university-wide and federal privacy laws, such as FERPA.
 Records of resolved grievances are retained for five years and then securely archived or destroyed.

 - CBE Mental Health Counselor: The counselor can help you find referrals to short- and long-term therapy, support with a variety of mental health issues, and provide information about other resources.
 Conversations with the counselor are confidential except for specific limitations around mandated reporting and safety.
 The counselor can also make recommendations about the systems and procedures which are in place.
 Refer to the website for information on how to book an appointment.